-(b) Overview of Japan's Securities Laws
+Overview of Japan's Securities Laws

 Shareholders can typically bring actions in Japan for allegations of violations of the Financial Instruments & Exchange Act ("FIEA") and for violations of the Japanese Civil Code ("JCC").
-The FIEA is particularly designed to cover accounting fraud cases, but also covers prospectus liability and other material misrepresentations, omissions, or false statements made by a company.
+The FIEA is particularly designed to cover fraud cases, but also covers accounting prospectus liability and other material misrepresentations. omissions. false or statements made by a company.
 Litigation under the FIEA allows investors to bring a claim in Japanese civil courts for damages that result from false material statements or material omissions made in quarterly or annual reports.